Martin-Lacroix/C-Galerkin-FEM/README.md

-# CGFEM-Transport
+# CGFEM-Example

-Finite element code developped for **academic purpose** (and thus not optimized) to solve a transport equation in two dimensions using triangle or quadrangle elements.
+Finite element code developped for **academic purpose** (and thus not optimized) to solve differential equations in two dimensions using triangle or quadrangle elements.
 Both codes aim at giving an intuitive example of a finite element implementation in C++ and Python.

 ## Use